 The 05RR uses a rack and pinion steering system that's said to be 15% faster than the one in the 05.
 This should make the car feel significantly more agile.

-The Elemental RP1, by comparison, features a 320bhp version of the same 2.0-litre Ford engine.
+A likely key rival for the car, the Elemental RP1, features a 320bhp version of the same 2.0-litre Ford engine.
 It is capable of reaching 62mph in an estimated 2.8sec and has a top speed of 165mph.

 The car’s styling has been led by Vuhl’s Iker Echeverría and the Turin-based Esiete design company, which counts Lamborghini and Pininfarina as clients.
 The car is therefore packed with fine detailing.
 "Our customers like motorsport," said Echeverría.
 "But even though they don’t have a race car, they know what a kill switch and a towing tag are for.”